 What is MASSPIRG?

-MASSPIRG is a statewide student-run and student-funded advocacy group working to protect the environment, make college more affordable, and to help students get registered to vote.
-We work locally on college campuses, and have professional staff, like organizers, advocates, and lobbyists in Boston and DC, who work with us to make sure we make tangible changes.
+MASSPIRG is a statewide student-directed and student-funded advocacy group working to protect the environment, make college more affordable, and help turn out students to vote.
+We work locally on college campuses, and have professional staff, like organizers, advocates, and lobbyists in Boston and DC, who work with us to make tangible change.
 We bring issues that happen in the real world to college students so they don’t have to wait until graduation to make a difference.

 Why is MASSPIRG beneficial for Fitchburg State students?

 We want Fitchburg students to have the opportunity to be engaged citizens and realize their dreams.
 We think that having our voices heard in the broader political process – by voting in elections, signing petitions for causes we care about, and gaining tangible leadership skills helps to fulfill this mission.
-MASSPIRG offers internships on campus that offer students hands-on training in a variety of skill sets that include public speaking, formal writing, planning events, and working collaboratively with other students and members of the government, to name a few.
-Our campaigns engage, educate, and engage students in current events and civics.
+MASSPIRG offers internships on campus that offer students hands-on training in a variety of skill sets that include public speaking, formal writing, planning events, and working collaboratively with other students and members of the government.
+Our campaigns educate and engage students in current events and civics.

 How is MASSPIRG funded: